scraperwiki/cobalt/README.md

     . ./activate
     mocha

+To get the integration server to pull the most recent changes:

+    li sh boxecutor-int-test-0 "cd /opt/cobalt && git pull && service cobalt restart"

-To run the integration tests:
+and to run the integration tests:

     mocha integration_test

 integration_test/cobalt.coffee has the host name that the integration tests are run on hardwired into it.
 Its key is in swops-secret.